 Childcare will be available for children ages 0-3.
 Please sign up here for childcare.

 September 2019: Taco Night at Urban Ministries of Durham

-Our September monthly mission will be preparing and serving tacos for the evening meal at Urban Ministries of Durham on Tuesday, September 17.
-Groceries and volunteers to both prepare the meal and to serve it are needed.
-Sign-up here to be part of Taco Night.
+Our September monthly mission was preparing and serving tacos for the evening meal at Urban Ministries of Durham on Tuesday, September 17.
+Groceries were provided and volunteers prepared served about 200 folks.

 August 2019: Note in the Pocket